 In two other incidents of targeting Christians reported by Pastor Ajay, on July 25, Rajesh* was attacked by 4-5 goons while he was working in the fields.
 With the side of his neck slit with a knife, Rajesh barely escaped with his life.
 On August 11, another peaceful family prayer was disrupted by a violent mob and the family members gravely beaten.
 In both these cases, the Christians were threatened to denounce their faith in Christ.

 Pastor Ajay informed that most of the non-Christian villagers were accepting of the differences in beliefs.
 However, there are a few concerted religious extremists who orchestrate such attacks against the minority Christians in the village.
-Not only do the extremists threaten, abuse and physically assault the Christians, they churn false stories of forced conversions to put the innocent Christians behind bars.
-The perpetrators enjoy impunity from the law despite the crimes they commit, because the police are in cahoots with them.
+Not only do the extremists threaten, abuse and physically assault the Christians, they also spread false stories of forced conversions to put the innocent Christians behind bars.
+The perpetrators often enjoy impunity from the law despite the crimes they commit, because the police are complicit.

 In the face of these vicious challenges, the Christians continue to be strong in their faith in God and also in the courts.
 The threat of more attacks remains, without any guarantee of protection by the local police.
 A writ petition was filed at the High Court for the first incident demanding compensation and protection for the victims, and legal action against the perpetrators.
 FIRs have been lodged for the other two incidents.
 ADF India will continue to defend the Christians in Sherkund and seek protection for their life.
 They deserve to live their lives peacefully and worship in freedom.
 We invite you to sign the pledge that No One Should Be Targeted for Their Faith.